Isabeau Levito: 2025–26 season: Milano Cortina Olympics and Grand Prix medal

-At 2025 Grand Prix de France, Levito placed third in the Short Program with a season's best.
-The skater said she prefers to begin her Grand Prix season early, with events scheduled close together, since she changes her boots after the series.
-“It gives me a little break to focus and concentrate on the next competitions coming up.
-I also have great memories of this event from two seasons ago.”
-She placed fourth in the free skate and overall.
+At the 2025 Grand Prix de France, Levito placed third in the short program with a season's best score.
+She explained that she prefers to begin her Grand Prix season with events scheduled close together, and noted that she had recently changed her boots.
+She said: "It gives me a little break to focus and concentrate on the next competitions coming up.
+I also have great memories of this event from two seasons ago."
+She finished fourth in both the free skate and the overall standings.

 Two weeks later, Levito earned the silver medal at 2025 Skate Canada International.
 "I felt very relaxed and at home today, and I was just very hopeful that it would translate to the ice," she said after the free skate.
 "I feel like I did very well today, and I'm satisfied with my performance, so I'm just very happy."
+With her Grand Prix series results, Levito was named as the first alternate to the 2025–26 Grand Prix Final.